-The Ottawa Chapter of Faith & the Common Good (FCG) is offering an Outdoor Greening Program for 2019: Caring for Native Pollinators in our Gardens!
+The Ottawa Chapter of Faith & the Common Good (FCG) is featuring an Outdoor Greening Winter Webinar Series in 2020: The Birds and Bees of Sustainable Gardening!

-This year's summer program is financially supported by Ottawa Community Foundation - a great big thanks to this amazing local foundation!
+This Winter Webinar series is financially supported by TD Friends of the Environment Foundation - a great big thanks to this amazing national environmental foundation!

-FCG Ottawa staff is here to help support faith community staff and volunteers working outdoors on their landscape and gardens and those who want to add a new sustainable garden component to their property.
-Let us know what your Care for Creation needs are in terms of your landscape and gardens — we are here to help!
+As always, FCG Ottawa staff is here to help support faith community staff and volunteers working outdoors on their landscape and gardens and those who want to add a new sustainable garden component to their property.
+Let us know what your needs are in terms of your sacred landscape and ecological gardens — we are here to help!

 Give Katherine Forster a call today (1-866-231-1877 x 107) or send an email to: firstname.lastname@example.org